ilyaxuwu/discord-ai-bot/README.md

-# 🌌 Astral AI Discord Bot
+# 🌌 AI Discord Bot
 > A powerful, private, and customizable Discord AI Bot with Ollama support.

 Build your own AI companion without wasting time on complex coding.
 This bot uses **Ollama** to process everything locally, ensuring your data stays private and secure.